-The rich of Europe could also order a pony and then they would send their child to both learn to ride the pony and then take it home with them.
-You could even send them just to pick up one like you might go to Stuttgart to pick up your 212 MPH modified Porsche and also learn how to drive it fast.
+The rich of Europe could also order a pony and then they would send their child to both learn to ride the pony and then take it home with them like you might go to Stuttgart to pick up your 212 MPH modified Porsche and also learn how to drive it fast on the Nurburgring or Autobahn.
+Or you could simply send a servant to pick one up.
 These were very expensive ponies and when the distances that they were shipped suddenly expanded with exploration and European expansion we required that there be a human escort with each horse that was shipped.

 So it became a requirement that people had to send someone to pick up the ponies and it was often the child who would also learn to ride the pony.

-Of the 900 children I taught about 500 took a pony home with them.
+Of the 400 children that I taught about 250 took a pony home with them.
 And they paid top dollar too, as if they were regular size horses.
 People do not realize that ponies cost much less than big horses to raise.
 No tall fences, in fact they love people and they will follow you around like puppies.
 Since they eat grass they are cheaper to keep than a dog.
-Dogs have become more domesticated than they were 400 years ago but the small English ponies have gone the other way.
+Dogs have become more domesticated than they were 400 years ago but the small English ponies seem to have gone the other way.

 I finally figured out what the candy was about but it only took me 400 years to do so!
 We could neither take or give gifts to those we taught.
 So I was placed in a dilemma by the queen.
 If a child offered a gift then we told them we would get beaten if we took it.
 We told them that the queen knew everything that happened (because she was the biggest witch on Earth, said the Vatican).
 Even if a girl left a hat and was going to return for another lesson in two days an uncle of mine would immediately take the hat to her and spend up to a half a day returning it.

-So I ate and ate the candy myself and got so sick.
-Then all my brothers and sisters and my aunt ate and ate until they got sick too.
+So I ate and ate the candy myself and I got so sick.
+Then all my cousins and my aunt ate and ate until they got sick too.